 Is this ground turkey stir fry keto friendly?

 Yes it is!
 It’s also low carb and low calorie!
-Make sure to check out the nutrition label below the printable recipe for more information.
+Make sure to check out the nutrition label below the recipe for more information.

 This flavor-packed ground turkey recipe is packed with good-for-you veggies and an amazing stir fry sauce!